-I graduated college with no career aspirations or plan whatsoever, which oddly enough, didn't seem to bother me.
+I graduated college with no career aspirations or plan whatsoever, which didn't seem to bother me.
 Luckily, my parents supported my seeming lack of practical direction or goals, and my scholarship insured I didn't emerge from college saddled with debt, so I didn't feel pressured to sign on for some horrible soul-crushing job, nor to leap into some practical career choice out of fear.
 I knew what I liked doing and I also knew was that I didn't want to work in an office.
 My liberal arts schooling had taught me to listen to myself and pursue what I loved.
 I kept doing just that.

-I spent a few years doing stand up as a duo with a good buddy from college, Aaron Shure (now a television writer).
+I spent a few years doing stand up as a duo with a good buddy from college, Aaron Shure (now a television writer in L.A.).
 My half of the act was mostly me making weird sounds and odd physical characterizations.
 Aaron was obviously a terrific comedy writer and we liked assembling off-the-wall performance ideas that we put on stage.
 What we had was unique and pretty great-- for five or ten minutes, at least.
-Stand up was exciting and creative but the writing and driving around took a lot of time, plus it paid nothing.
+Stand up was exciting and creative but the writing and driving around took a lot of time, plus it typically paid nothing.
 It was many hours of work for maybe ten minutes of fun.
 The clubs were smokey, managers and owners stand offish and audience not always all that bright, I thought.
 After a couple years of fun, I saw some headliners who were brilliant but miserably trapped in their routines and I decided to turn away from stand up.
 It led to what struck me as a repetitive, lonely on-the-road existence.
 Stand up ultimately presented more restraints and roadblocks than good times.
 It’s a great arena to learn many essential performing skills, though.

-Stand up aside, I started making wacky performance-art sketches for local radio and stage with two other buddies I met doing children's theater, which was also great fun, but brought no dough.
+Stand up aside, I started making wacky performance-art sketches for local radio and stage with two other buddies I met doing children's theater, which was also great fun, but also brought no dough.
 I produced multi track audio background to our surreal shows.
 We called ourselves "Regulex," a high-concept sketch group that was supposedly a failed children's theater troupe from a post-apocalyptic 1984-type future.
 The "Regulex Group" supposedly had a regular gig in a giant decaying shopping mall--three miles long and 27 stories high-- called "Mondo Mart," which nobody was allowed to leave.
-It was surrounded by a deserted wasteland patrolled by a gang of carnies lead by "Dunk Bozo."
-In any case, the Regulex Group opened for a traveling NPR sketch comedian, "Ask Doctor Science," and killed at my college, but we never got much beyond that along with a radio appearance and a few open mic nights at a local pub, but that was as far as it all went.
+It was surrounded by a deserted wasteland patrolled by a gang of carnies lead by a clown named "Dunk Bozo."
+In any case, our Regulex Group opened for a traveling NPR sketch comedian, "Ask Doctor Science," and we killed at my college.
+We appeared on my college’s radio and a few open mic nights at a local pub, but that was as far as it all went.

 Children's theater was creative, involved improv and the audiences were great.
 It was also the first decent paying performance work I did after college.
 I spent a few years with a children's theater company in Colorado Springs performing their Winter shows at a theater and summer shows in various parks around the city.
 The shows were fun, the camaraderie was terrific.
 I also met the girl who was to be my wife there.

 I liked the social interaction and artistry of more straight ahead stage acting you find in community theater as well, but all the memorizing, rehearsing and performing was a big time commitment and it paid nothing.
 Legit stage acting still struck me as a hobby.
-I could see it probably didn't lead to a sustainable career.
+I recognized it probably didn't lead to a sustainable career, at least for me.
 One community theater production of "The Cherry Orchard" I was cast in was cancelled after weeks of rehearsing when a couple cast members couldn't make all the rehearsals.
 That was it on that.

 My first exposure to "professional stage actors," left me less than impressed.
 Some "pros" (visiting paid actors) I got to work with in a summer production of "Twelfth Night" came off as prima donnas, and they weren't particularly nice.
 One of these well-paid "peacocks" made character choices that fell way flat in the final performances.
 In addition to acting duties, the rest of us non-paid locals did the stage work which the "pros" refused to do.
-Another (who was nice enough, but kinda stuffy) assured me that the only way I could become an actor was to study at a conservatory, and encouraged me to do that.
-It just didn't feel right for me and because of my varied experience, I didn't suffer the misconception that "Acting" can only be one path.
+Another (a Brit, who was nice enough, but kinda stuffy) assured me that the only way I could become an actor was to study at a conservatory, and encouraged me to do that.
+It just didn't feel right for me and because of my varied experience, I didn't suffer the misconception that "Acting" can only mean one path.
 It had always been for me many things.
 Besides, I didn't think I was serious about it anyway-- I was just having fun.
 A lot of fun, actually.
 Thankfully, I ignored his advice.